openstack-archive/nova-powervm/README.rst

 The cloud administrator will need to refer to documentation on how to configure OpenStack for use with a PowerVM hypervisor.

-A 'powervm' configuration group will be used to contain all the PowerVM specific configuration settings.
-Existing configuration file attributes will be reused as much as possible.
+A 'powervm' configuration group is used to contain all the PowerVM specific configuration settings.
+Existing configuration file attributes will be reused as much as possible (e.g. vif_plugging_timeout).
 This reduces the number of PowerVM specific items that will be needed.
-However, the driver will require some PowerVM specific options.

-In this case, we plan to keep the PowerVM specifics contained within the configuration file (and driver code).
-These will be documented on the driver's wiki page.
+It is the goal of the project to only require minimal additional attributes.
+The deployer may specify additional attributes to fit their configuration.

-There should be no impact to customers upgrading their cloud stack as this is a genesis driver and should not have database impacts.
+There is no impact to customers upgrading their cloud stack as this is a genesis driver and does not have database impacts.

 Developer Impact
 ----------------

-The code for this driver will be contained within a powervm StackForge project.
-The driver will be contained within /nova/virt/powervm/.
-The driver will extend nova.virt.driver.ComputeDriver.
+The code for this driver is currently contained within a powervm project.
+The driver is within the /nova_powervm/virt/powervm/ package and extends the nova.virt.driver.ComputeDriver class.

-The code will interact with PowerVM through the pypowervm library.
+The code interacts with PowerVM through the pypowervm library.
 This python binding is a wrapper to the PowerVM REST API.
 All hypervisor operations will interact with the PowerVM REST API via this binding.
 The driver will be maintained to support future revisions of the PowerVM REST API as needed.

-For ephemeral disk support, either a Virtual I/O Server hosted local disk or a Shared Storage Pool (a PowerVM clustered file system) will be supported.
-For volume attachments, the driver will support Cinder based attachments via protocols supported by the hypervisor.
+For ephemeral disk support, either a Virtual I/O Server hosted local disk or a Shared Storage Pool (a PowerVM clustered file system) is supported.
+For volume attachments, the driver supports Cinder based attachments via protocols supported by the hypervisor (e.g. Fibre Channel).

-For networking, a blueprint is being proposed for the Neutron project that will provide a Neutron ML2 Agent.
-This project will be developed in StackForge alongside nova-powervm.
-The Agent will provide the necessary configuration on the Virtual I/O Server.
-The Nova driver code will have a /nova/virt/powervm/vif.py file that will configure the network adapter on the client VM.
+For networking, the networking-powervm project provides a Neutron ML2 Agent.
+The agent provides the necessary configuration on the Virtual I/O Server for networking.
+The PowerVM Nova driver code creates the VIF for the client VM, but the Neutron agent creates the VIF for VLANs.

-Automated functional testing will be provided through a third party continuous integration system.
-It will monitor for incoming Nova change sets, run a set of functional tests (lifecycle operations) against the incoming change, and provide a non-gating vote (+1 or -1).
+Automated functional testing is provided through a third party continuous integration system.
+It monitors for incoming Nova change sets, runs a set of functional tests (lifecycle operations) against the incoming change, and provides a non-gating vote (+1 or -1).

 Developers should not be impacted by these changes unless they wish to try the driver.

-Until a subsequent blueprint is proposed and accepted, unless otherwise noted, the driver will be considered experimental.

 Community Impact
 ----------------

-The intent of this blueprint is to bring another driver to OpenStack that aligns with the ideals and vision of the community.
+The intent of this project is to bring another driver to OpenStack that aligns with the ideals and vision of the community.
+The eventual impact is ideally to promote this to core Nova.

-It will be discussed in the Nova IRC and mailing lists.

 Alternatives